-He studied theatre in college at Minnesota State University; Moorhead, focusing his studies on acting and directing.
+He studied theatre in college at Minnesota State University; Moorhead (earning his BA), focusing his studies on acting and directing.
 While there, he was nominated 3 times for the prestigious Irene Ryan / American College Theatre Festival scholarship award; for his acting work in Galileo, Picnic and As You Like It.
 His nomination as Touchstone in As You Like It led him to a regional win, and onto the Kennedy Center, representing the 8-state Region 5; where he competed against only 12 other undergrads and graduate students from across the US.
 His favorite roles in college include the title role in Tartuffe, Horst in Bent, Mary Sunshine in Chicago, Hennessey/The Captain in Dames at Sea and The Writer in The Good Doctor.

-His writing was also still moving along admirably during his college days -- including a play-writing course (where his one act, Sin was completed), and a creative writing course where many more poems and shorts found the light of day.
+His writing was also still moving along admirably during his college days -- including a play-writing course (where his one act, Sin was completed), and a creative writing course where many more poems and short stories found the light of day.
 Following two summers of stock with the Straw Hat Players (MSUM's summer theatre), he graduated and headed off into the real world.

 His return home to South Dakota led to some substitute teaching, a bit of radio DJ-ing and work as an assistant director for a production of Harvey at his high school alma mater.

 He then found work with The National Theatre for Children/Small Change; a touring children's theatre out of Minneapolis.
 He was "Louie the Lightning Bug" for 5 months -- all through Texas, Oklahoma, Arkansas and Louisiana -- entertaining and teaching kids about electric safety.